WUBG (AM): History

 The station changed its call sign to WCCM on April 1, 2017.
 It swapped call letters with its sister station in Salem, New Hampshire.
 Also in 2017, the Brazilian Portuguese programming, branded "Nossa Radio", was dropped from the station.
 Its programmer, the International Church of the Grace of God, bought WBIX the following year, to air programming for the Boston area's Brazilian and Portuguese listeners.
 WCCM then returned to simulcasting WNNW, and briefly ran a separate Spanish-language music format branded "Galaxia".

 In March 2018, the station was heard simulcasting sister station WMVX (with an FM translator at 98.9 MHz), running classic hits as "Valley 98.9".
 On April 2, 2018, 1570 AM started broadcasting a classic hits format separate from WMVX as "Big 105.3", in reflection of its own FM translator.
 On April 3, the call sign was changed to WUBG.

 On July 1, 2019, WUBG's classic hits format went online-only as "Boston's Big-FM", while 1570 AM and the 105.3 translator switched to the Educational Media Foundation (EMF)'s "K-Love" contemporary Christian format.
-At the time, K-Love only had a limited presence in the Boston market via W260AS (99.9) in Lawrence and rimshot reception of WLVO in Providence, Rhode Island; the affiliation with WUBG predated EMF's 2020 acquisition of WAAF.
+At the time, K-Love only had a limited presence in the Boston market via W260AS (99.9) in Lawrence and rimshot reception of WLVO in Providence, Rhode Island; the affiliation with WUBG predated EMF's acquisition of WAAF and WBOQ.

 On May 29, 2022, the station dropped K-Love programming for a simulcast of the "LatinX" Spanish CHR programming of sister station WCCM, which is programmed by Jose Villafañe's Costa Media (a separate company from Costa-Eagle).
 In January 2024, the stations rebranded to "Exitos Boston", with no change in format.